-- 1. Capture a phase image of the device before beginning the assay. - 2.
+- 19. Capture a phase image of the device before beginning the assay. - 20.
 Place the cell-coated device onto the stage of an epifluorescence microscope.
-Place a drop of water around the inlet tubing, and remove tubing. - 3.
-Set the camera exposure, and stage of the microscope to capture both the apical and basolateral channels of the SynTumor device in one image. - 4.
-Interface the perfused tubing containing FITC-dextran to the device, and begin flow at 0.1 uL/min. - 5.
+Place a drop of water around the inlet tubing, and remove tubing. - 21.
+Set the camera exposure, and stage of the microscope to capture both the apical and basolateral channels of the SynBBB device in one image. - 22.
+Interface the perfused tubing containing FITC-dextran to the device, and begin flow at 0.1 uL/min. - 23.
 Immediately begin to acquire images every 30 s for 1 hour (121 frames). - a.
-Close the fluorescence shutter between image acquisitions to prevent photobleaching. - 6.
-Maintain the image stack as uncompressed data files (TIFF, ND2, etc.).
-Do not compress the image stack into file formats such as an AVI file.
-Compression will result in loss of critical metadata and will distort the fluorescence intensity values.
+Close the fluorescence shutter between image acquisitions to prevent photobleaching. - 24.
+Save the image stack as an AVI.